tatsujb/installFAFscript/README.md

-- "game already running" preventing steam restart after enableing proton; or preventing install finislazion after download : it's a timing issue. you can adjust the sleep value or try to be quicker when setting launch options / enabling proton.
+- "game already running" preventing steam restart after enableing proton; or preventing install finislazion after download : it's a timing issue. you can adjust the sleep value or try to be quicker when setting launch options / enabling proton. this happens mostly when you're running this script for the second time (reinstalling) without a reboot.

 # Un-installing :